kottofey/VizinerCypher/README.md

 - Coding table generating
 - Coding table shift
 - Additional characters in coding table such as punctuation and russian letter "Ёё"
-    - It may be set in class CodeTable.java in ***additionalChars*** field.
-Need to recompile application after this change.
-So far this is a standard set of characters.
+    - They are hardcoded and may be set in class CodeTable.java in ***additionalChars*** field (Need to recompile application after this change.)

 ## Things I want to do: